-A student in grades pre-kindergarten through middle school (Pre-K-8) shall not possess, transmit, or use tobacco, electronic cigarettes, personal vaporizers or electronic nicotine delivery systems of any kind:
+A student shall not possess, transmit, or use tobacco, electronic cigarettes, personal vaporizers or electronic nicotine delivery systems of any kind:

-- (a) On the school grounds during and immediately before or immediately after school hours; - (b) On the school grounds at any other time when the school is being used by any other school group; - (c) Off the school grounds at a school activity, function, or event; - (d) En route to and from school, including, but not limited to, the school bus and the school bus stop; or, - (e) Off the school grounds while the student is in attendance at school or any school function, or is otherwise subject to jurisdiction of school authorities.
+- (a) On the school grounds during and immediately before or immediately after school hours; - (b) On the school grounds at any other time when the school is being used by any other school group; - (c) Off the school grounds while the student is in attendance at a school activity, function, or event; - (d) En route to and from school while on school transportation, including, but not limited to, the school bus and the school bus stop. - (e) Off the school grounds while the student is in attendance at school or any school function, or is otherwise subject to jurisdiction of school authorities.